confluentinc/librdkafka/INTRODUCTION.md

-librdkafka maintains the original produce() ordering per-partition for all messages produced, using an internal per-partition 64-bit counter called the msgseq which starts at 1.
-This msgseq allows messages to be re-inserted in the partition message queue in the original order in the case of retries.
+librdkafka maintains the original produce() ordering per-partition for all messages produced, using an internal per-partition 64-bit counter called the msgid which starts at 1.
+This msgid allows messages to be re-inserted in the partition message queue in the original order in the case of retries.